Pioneer Foods

-Pioneer Foods is a South African packaged goods company which in March 2020 became a subsidiary of PepsiCo.
+Pioneer Foods is a major South African FMCG company, based in Cape Town.
+Founded in 1997, it has been a subsidiary of American firm PepsiCo since 2020.
 It operates in South Africa as well as two other African countries and exports a number of its brands globally.

 The company's core business is the production, distribution, marketing and selling of a diverse range of food, beverages and related products.
 The group employs approximately 8600 permanent employees.

 The Pioneer Foods brand portfolio includes Bokomo cereals, Liqui-Fruit, Ceres Fruit Juice, SASKO bread, Safari dried fruit & nuts, Spekko rice and White Star maize.